a1928375/OOP-Classes-Constructors-and-Inheritance/README.md

                 2nd constructor should pass on the 2 values it receives and add a default value for the 3rd 3rd constructor should save all fields.

-        (2) create getters only for this using code generation of intellij as setters wont be neededtest and confirm it works.
+        (2) Create getters only for this using code generation of intellij as setters wont be neededtest and confirm it works.

 5. WallArea:

         (1) Write a class with the name Wall.
 The class needs two fields (instance variables) with name width and height of type double.

-        (2) The class needs to have two constructors.
+The class needs to have two constructors.
 The first constructor does not have any parameters (no-arg constructor).
 The                   second constructor has parameters width and height of type double and it needs to initialize the fields.
 In case the width is           less than 0 it needs to set the width field value to 0, in case the height parameter is less than 0 it needs to set the height           field value to 0.

-        (3) Write the following methods (instance methods):
+        (2) Write the following methods (instance methods):

                 * Method named getWidth without any parameters, it needs to return the value of width field.